JinyangLi01/UnfairlyTreatedGroupDetection/Notes/recycle1.md

 - In this alg, can we make the stop set to be the nodes with smallest k, instead of where we stopped?
   - No. The next pattern at position k may satisfy these patterns so their k values will change.

+# Nov.
+21, 2021

+If a pattern's size is too small, should it be added to stop set or should its parent?
+- add itself: not allow dominance in stop set
+- add its parent: must allow dominance in stop set.
+But, when we update k value in function Update_k_value()
+When should we stop?
+We are supposed to stop when we reach stop set.
+So we can't allow dominance in stop set:)